Skip to content

 • vs. LookML / Looker — the proprietary modeling language behind Google Cloud Looker

-• vs. Cube — the OSS production semantic layer with pre-aggregations, multi-API parity, and a Postgres-wire SQL surface
+• vs. Cube — the OSS production semantic layer with pre-aggregations and multi-API parity (Postgres wire, REST, GraphQL)

 • vs. AtScale — the enterprise universal semantic layer with native MDX/DAX for Excel and Power BI live connections